Connect with others who understand.

 • Certain medications

 This condition can also run in families and is likely influenced by genetics.
-Like pityriasis rosea, psoriasis can’t be spread from person to person.
+Also, neither condition is contagious.

 Diagnosis of Skin Conditions

-It can be hard to tell pityriasis rosea and psoriasis apart, and these skin disorders may also be mistaken for other conditions.
+It can be hard to tell pityriasis rosea and psoriasis apart.
+Plus, these skin disorders may be mistaken for other conditions.

-For example, pityriasis rosea can look very similar to eczema (a condition that causes itchy, inflamed skin) or ringworm (a fungal infection that produces a circular red rash).
-Some medications, such as bismuth (Pepto Bismol), interferon, and the blood pressure medication clonidine (Catapres), can cause a pityriasis rosea-like rash as a side effect.
-Psoriasis, too, can be confused with a variety of different skin conditions, including eczema, lupus, syphilis, and lymphoma.
+For example, pityriasis rosea can look very similar to eczema (a condition that causes itchy, inflamed skin) or ringworm (a fungal infection that produces a circular rash).
+Some medications, such as bismuth, interferon, and the blood pressure medication clonidine, can cause a rash resembling pityriasis rosea as a side effect.
+Psoriasis, too, can be confused with a variety of skin conditions, including eczema, lupus, syphilis, and lymphoma.

-To diagnose skin issues, a doctor or dermatologist (specialist in skin conditions) will look closely at the skin.
+To diagnose skin issues, a dermatologist will look closely at the skin.
 They may ask if any skin disorders run in your family and ask for details about symptoms.

 Doctors typically use certain tests to gather more information.
-Allergy tests may help identify whether a rash is part of an allergic reaction, while blood tests can look for other health issues that could cause skin changes.
+Allergy tests may help identify whether a rash is part of an allergic reaction.
+Blood tests can look for other health issues that could cause skin changes.
 During a biopsy, a doctor may remove a small sample of skin for further study under a microscope.

 If a doctor suspects psoriasis, they may also look more closely for problems with the nails, scalp, or joints to diagnose the condition.